-The primary contact should be the person in your company we can contact about your application.
-The primary contact can be you or another person in your company.
+The primary contact is the person in your company we can contact about your application.
+It can be you or another person in your company.
 Note: We don't accept email addresses from Web-based email services such as Gmail, Yahoo!
 Mail, iCloud Mail, AOL Mail, or Outlook Mail.

 To help ensure your company's security and privacy, we'll email your primary contact to verify that (1) he or she signed up for a Partner Center account, and (2) that this email address belongs to your company.
 After the primary contact verifies his or her email address, we'll continue our review of the information you provided.
 We'll email enrollment status updates to the primary contact.

 After Microsoft completes your enrollment verification which takes 3-5 business days, sign the Microsoft Partner Agreement on the Partner Center dashboard overview using Global admin credentials.
 To view and download the Microsoft Partner Agreement before signing it, click the Microsoft Partner Agreement link as shown below.
 If your account is stuck in verification after 5 business days, read The account verification process.